* Digicel Group donating $5 million in cash

 By Nicole Maestri

 SAN FRANCISCO, Jan 13 (Reuters) - Companies pledged millions of dollars in aid on Wednesday to help victims of a powerful earthquake in Haiti that devastated much of the impoverished country’s capital and killed thousands.

 Digicel Group, a top mobile phone operator in Haiti, said it would donate $5 million in cash toward relief efforts and appealed to others to help victims of the quake.

-Lowe’s Cos Inc (LOW.N) is donating $1 million to the Red Cross’ efforts in Haiti.
-The no. 2 U.S. home improvement chain also plans to seek monetary contributions from its customers, spokeswoman Julie Yenichek said.
+Lowe's Cos Inc LOW.N is donating $1 million to the Red Cross' efforts in Haiti.
+The second largest U.S. home improvement chain also plans to seek monetary contributions from its customers, spokeswoman Julie Yenichek said.

-FedEx Corp (FDX.N) said it is working with international relief groups including the Red Cross to fly supplies to the island once shipments start moving, while United Parcel Service Inc (UPS.N), which participates a World Food Program that helps coordinate delivery of aid to disaster zones, said it expects to have its volunteers in the program called up soon.
+FedEx Corp FDX.N said it is working with international relief groups including the Red Cross to fly supplies to the island once shipments start moving, while United Parcel Service Inc UPS.N, which participates in a World Food Program that helps coordinate delivery of aid to disaster zones, said it expects to have its volunteers in the program called up soon.